zbaker94/react-vite-ts-starter/README.md

 ## TODO:
 ###### My goal is for this repo to be an example of how to use these various tools for my own reference as well as a starting point for building apps in the future.

-- [ ] Example of using TanStack Query
+- [ ] Example of using TanStack Query with Axios
 - [ ] Example Vitest Tests
 - [ ] Example Usage of Framer Motion
 - [ ] Example Zustand usage